sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

 Now you can run any script from the `/opt/v4m/viya4-monitoring-kubernetes` directory in the Docker container.

-### Running Commands from Outside of the Docker Container
+### Option 2: Running Commands from Outside of the Docker Container

 To run commands from outside of the Docker Container, you can run commands similar to the ones below: